MicrosoftDocs/win32/desktop-src/Msi/component-componentcode.md

 ---
-Description: 'The component code of the component in question.' ms.assetid: '0370660f-b809-4b18-b52d-857605e59e12'
+Description: The component code of the component in question. ms.assetid: 0370660f-b809-4b18-b52d-857605e59e12
-title: 'Component.ComponentCode property'
+title: Component.ComponentCode property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Component.ComponentCode property

 The component code of the component in question.
-This property calls the [**MsiEnumComponentsEx**](msienumcomponentsex.md) function.
+This property calls the [**MsiEnumComponentsEx**](/windows/win32/Msi/nf-msi-msienumcomponentsexa?branch=master) function.

 **[Windows Installer 4.5 or earlier](not-supported-in-windows-installer-4-5.md):** Not supported.
 This property is available beginning with Windows Installer 5.0.